Jump to:

 Find out all you need to know about Tucson’s on and off-season in our detailed guide.
 We’ll help you pick the most suitable dates for your stay as well as answer some frequently asked questions!

-The overall best time to visit Tucson is during the November–March period due to the overall great weather in comparison to other places with more temperate climates.
+The overall best time to visit Tucson is from November until March.
+During this time, there’s overall great weather in comparison to other places with more temperate climates.

 In November, the average high temperature is 71°F, and the average low is 51°F. In March, similar temperatures are observed — the average high is 72°F, while the average low is the same, 51°F.